K-Sato1995/gatsbyBlog/content/posts/SQL-101/index.md

 tags:
   - SQL
 published: true
-description: "SQL stands for Structured Query Language.
-It is used to communicate with a database which means every programmer who uses a database should at least know a thing or two about this language.
-I've made a list of very basic commands of SQL in this post.
-(This post is still in progress.)"
+description: 'List of very basic commands of SQL in this post.
+(This post is still in progress.)'
 ---

 # Retrieviing records from one table